dwarvesf/react-native-boilerplate/docs/CODE_STYLE.md

 ## Contribution guidelines

-- Code should be functional in style rather than Object Orientated or Imperitive unless there are no clean alternatives.
+- Code should be functional in style rather than Object Orientated or Imperative unless there are no clean alternatives.

   - Use pure functions where possible to make them testable and modular.
-  - Avoid mutating varibles and the `let` keyword.
+  - Avoid mutating variables and the `let` keyword.
   - React Components should be stateless functional components where possible.
   - Avoid classes and stateful modules where possible.
   - Don't Repeat Yourself.
 Make extensive use of the constants and utils files for re-usable strings and methods.
   - The above rules can be relaxed for test scripts.

-- React components should be simple and composible and cater to real life UI design problems:
+- React components should be simple and compossible and cater to real life UI design problems:

   - **Simplicity**: Strive to keep the component API fairly simple and show real